erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 ### Others

-There are others works, like [Siteleaf], that provides an interesting UI to create content and publish to varios places, including GitHub Pages.
+There are others works, like [Siteleaf], that provides an interesting UI to create content and publish to various places, including GitHub Pages.
 It is free to experiment, however, the most interesting features are in the paid plans.

 Other interesting work is from [Publii], which is an Electron app.
 It has some interesting functionality, like creation of menus, tags and the like.
 However, being an installable app may stop you from posting on the go.
 Unfortunately, you are not going to easily access it via tablet or smartphones.